 Free Cash Flow Valuation

 There are two approaches to valuation using free cash flow.
-The first involves discounting projected free cash flow to firm (FCFF) at the weighted average cost of the capital (WACC) to find the total business value.
-The second involves discounting future free cash flow to equity (FCFE) at the required return of equity to find the value of the business equity.
+The first involves discounting projected free cash flow to firm (FCFF) at the weighted average cost of the capital (WACC) to find a company's total value (i.e. sum of its equity and debt).
+The second involves discounting the free cash flow to equity (FCFE) at the cost of equity to find the value of the company's shareholders equity.

-The most basic free cash flow valuation models are similar to the dividend discount model.
-The following formulas are using to calculate business value and business equity value respectively:
+The most basic single-stage free cash flow valuation models are similar to the dividend discount model.

-Equity Value Under FCFF Valuation Model = Total Business Value − Market Value of Debt
+Equity Value = Total Business Value − Market Value of Debt

 In real life more complex valuation models project cash flows by using more precise period on period growth rates.